ContractAutomataProject/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ This organization groups together all repositories concerning contract automata.
+🙋‍♀️ This organization groups together all repositories concerning contract automata. <br>
-👩‍💻 If you want to know more about contract automata checks the ContractAutomataLib repository.
+👩‍💻 If you want to know more about contract automata checks the ContractAutomataLib repository. <br>
-🌈 This organization is currently maintained by me, for contributing please contact me at davide.basile@isti.cnr.it.
+🌈 This organization is currently maintained by me, for contributing please contact me at davide.basile@isti.cnr.it. <br>

 <!--